UK says on right track as IMF review nears

-LONDON Britain stood its ground on its approach to fixing the weak economy on Tuesday, a day before the International Monetary Fund is expected to call for a softening of its austerity push.
+LONDON Britain's government stood its ground on its approach to fixing the weak economy on Tuesday, a day before the International Monetary Fund is expected to call for a softening of its austerity push.

 "Our view is that the economy is healing and we are on the right road, but we have to stick to it," a spokesman for Prime Minister David Cameron said.